-Use the Eraser Tool to erase Tiles from the Tilemap by selecting them while the tool is enabled.
-To erase a larger area at once, hold and drag the Eraser Tool to the desired size in the Tilemap Palette, then paint over Tiles you want to delete on the Tilemap.
+Use the Erase Tool to erase Tiles from the Tilemap by selecting them while the tool is enabled.
+To erase a larger area at once, hold and drag the Erase Tool to the desired size in the Tilemap Palette, then paint over Tiles you want to delete on the Tilemap.

-The Fill Tool is used to fill a contiguous area of the same Tile or empty cells with the selected Tile.
+The Fill Tool is used to fill a contiguous area of empty cells or identical Tiles with the selected Tile.
 Select the Tile to use as the Fill by selecting it from the Tilemap Palette.
-Multiple Tiles cannot be selected for this Tool.
+This tool cannot be used with multiple Tiles.

-Use the Tilemap Focus mode to focus on a specific Tilemap or Grid GameObject, and fade out other GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+Use the Tilemap Focus mode to focus on a specific Tilemap or Grid GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 First select the target Tilemap from the Active Target dropdown in the Tilemap Palette window or from the Hierarchy window.
 The Tilmap Focus On dropdown menu is found at the bottom right of the Scene ViewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info